swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

       keep the source of truth consistent.
     - **The Git/DVC rollback is the canonical recovery**: it restores the source of truth and lets the CI/CD pipeline redeploy the old version cleanly.
-    - **Real new distributions need retraining, not rollback**: route those samples to the Part 5 labeling workflow.
+    - **Real new distributions need retraining, not rollback**: Part 5 covers the labeling workflow.
     - **Close the issue when the decision is executed**: the alerting script skips creation while an open drift-alert issue exists, so a stale issue blocks future alerts.